 INSPECTIONS IDENTIFIED BY INSPECTION OR TECHNICAL REVIEW STAFF THAT ARE NOT CONTAINED IN AN IVP

 In the event that an inspector or technical reviewer identifies that additional inspections or reviews, beyond those identified in the IVP, are needed in order the verify the construction of the PSSCs, then the additional recommended inspections should be documented along with the need and bases for the additional inspections.
 This request should be made in DIAMOND under the “Knowledge Management” section and categorized as a “MIP Change Request.”
 The document should be transmitted to the RPI for consideration.
 The RPI will convene the MARG to evaluate whether the recommended inspections should be added to the IVP and MIP.
 The MARG will consider whether the additional inspection is needed to verify the PSSC.
-This evaluation will safety significance of the items proposed for inspection, as well as the overall resource implication.
+This evaluation will include the safety significance of the items proposed for inspection, as well as the overall resource implication.

 ASSESSMENT